Difference Between Fleas and Springtails

 Should you hire an exterminator?

 So yes, even if Springtails and fleas are not the same, they are quite similar in many ways.
 But the main difference is that fleas tend to feed on blood, whereas Springtails are more of a nuisance pests.
-Proper identification and treatment, will solve your pest problem, whether it is a flea or a springtail.
+Proper identification and treatment, will solve your pest problem, whether it is a flea or a springtail we can exterminate them.